Sara-Rezaeimanesh/FNN-with-Verilog/README.md

 ## Documentation
 For full project description, please refer to Description.pdf.

-Datapath and Controller figures are also available at REPORT.pdf.
+Datapath and Controller figures are also available at CAD#4_REPORT.pdf.